bengtmartensson/AGirs/README.md

 (which is the default, except for the Arduino Micro), the library is configured with support for the LCD display, regardless of the settings in `config.h`.

+### Ethernet support
+Both the library `Ethernet` as well as the library `Ethernet2` are supported.
+If the CPP symbol `ETHERNET_REVISION` has the value 2, the latter will be used.
+This applies both to the Girs application as well as to the Listener.

 ## Hardware configuration
 I have written a [fairly detailed description](http://www.harctoolbox.org/arduino_nano.html)